PBrockmann/ipython_ferretmagic/README.md

 ## Latest news

-Tested with pyferret 7.0 and Jupiter 4.1
+Tested with PyFerret 7.0 and Jupyter 4.1

 Combine pyferret and ipython widgets and create interactive notebooks !